aminishere/cv-builder/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- React team for the amazing framework
 - Docker team for containerization technology
 - AI/ML community for inspiration